MontealegreLuis/movies/README.md

 ## Setup

+You need to have both Tomcat and MySQL up and running to use this application.
 To setup the application you'll need to customize a `config.properties` file.

 ```bash
 $ cp config.dist.properties config.properties